 There is no definitive answer to the above issue.
 Courts in other jurisdictions have been reluctant to impute annuitized IRA income to the payor that were not actually made, especially those withdrawals that would trigger an early withdrawal penalty.
 However, an argument can be made that this income could be imputed to payors who have reached the age in which penalty-free withdrawals are permissible, or if the payor has no other available income and the child is in need (best interest of the child).

 Cynthia H. Clark & Associates, LLC is an Annapolis-based family law firm serving clients throughout the state of Maryland.
-If you have a child support-related issue, please contact our firm to reserve a consultation time at our office.
+If you have a child support calculations questions, please contact our firm to reserve a consultation time at our office.